 Hijabi Girl is a children’s book for ages 7-9 that Larrikin Puppets is transforming into a musical theatre performance for schools featuring puppets.

-Larrikin Puppets will be bringing these children’s voices to life from July 2020, transforming the written word into a fun, musical puppet show that will shine a spotlight on much-needed, multicultural themes around diversity, identity, anti-bullying and creative problem solving to children in schools across Australia.
+Larrikin Puppets will be bringing these children’s voices to life after the COVID-19 pandemic, transforming the written word into a fun, musical puppet show that will shine a spotlight on much-needed, multicultural themes around diversity, identity, anti-bullying and creative problem solving to children in schools across Australia.

 Co-authored by prolific Australian author Hazel Edwards OAM and children’s librarian Ozge Alkan, and illustrated by Serena Geddes (pictured below), Hijabi Girl is a refreshing look at the diverse mix of cultures within most Australian schools.

 With themes around diversity, identity, anti-bullying and creative problem solving that align with Australia’s Intercultural Understanding school curriculum, Hijabi Girl: A Musical Puppet Show is a celebration of multicultural Australia, and a statement about acceptance and coping successfully with being different.